debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 Some things mentioned in the packet section above should stand out like the sequence numbers increasing, the fixed values, and the token/handshake values.
 But other than that, how do we know this is a motor packet?
 The most telling thing is that it's length 115 (we can see that in wireshark, we don't expect you to count them).
 We setup wireshark, and started moving the ebo.
 When we did that we noticed packets of length 115 came through.
 When we stopped moving the ebo, they stopped appearing.

-## Button Packet Branches

-After staring at packets long enough and pressing enough buttons, we could tell that the value `0xbeca` was somehow controlling the branch of what buttons we pressed because the `0xca` byte would change depending on what button.
+After staring at packets long enough and pressing enough buttons on the app, we could tell that the value `0xbeca` (seen in the packet above) was somehow controlling the branch of what buttons we pressed because the `0xca` byte would change depending on what button.
 THEN we noticed that some of the buttons would have ANOTHER branch value immediately after that.
 Below is a packet of a pressed button, and we'll go through the decompiled code using the branch values to figure out which button was pressed.

 ![TrickA](/assets/enabot_part2/trick_a.png)